ppy/osu-wiki/news/2024/2024-10-09-resurrection-cup-2024-results.md

 date: 2024-10-09 19:00:00 +0000
 ---

-This year's Resurrection Cup has come to an end… but fret not, people are already hard at work preparing for an even better next iteration in 2025!
+This year's Resurrection Cup has come to an end... read on for the results and reflections from the people who made it happen!

 ![](/wiki/shared/news/2024-05-12-resurrection-cup-2024-registrations-now-open/banner.jpg)

+Starting with [registrations back in May 11](https://osu.ppy.sh/home/news/2024-05-12-resurrection-cup-2024-registration-now-open) and ending with a grand final showdown on July 28, the Resurrection Cup ends another year with a bang.

-A total of 26 originals made specifically for this year's iteration, making Resurrection Cup 2024 the tournament with the highest amount of custom songs on osu!standard, and 2nd only behind [COEGTS 2023](/wiki/Tournaments/GTS/COEGTS_2023) across the 4 gamemodes.
+A total of 26 [originals](/wiki/osu!_originals) were made specifically for this year's iteration, making Resurrection Cup 2024 the tournament with the highest amount of custom songs in the osu! game mode.

 ## Results